Whether you rent or own, all-electric provides a healthier home for you and cleaner energy for the planet

 Climate change is damaging our environment rapidly.
 To slow that change, we need to evolve how we live.
 All-electric homes are the critical next step.

 All-electric homes come with a multitude of benefits for the occupant.
-They are healthier than fossil fuel homes, have lower emissions, and the owner no longer has oil or natural gas bills.
+They are healthier than fossil fuel homes, they can use cleaner electricity, and the owner no longer has oil or natural gas bills.
 They are for individuals of all incomes.

 Every homeowner can make steps towards an all-electric home.
 This may include installing a heat pump, installing a heat pump water heater or purchasing a single portable induction cooktop.